thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

 `'var'` is the only available style at this point.

+### Preparing build directory

+In order for our code that is generated (built) by browserify to be clearly separate from our source code, we create a build diretory:

+    mkdir build

 ### Running browserify-ftw

-Since now we are setup, we can run browserify-ftw, passing the requirejs config as first and our refactor config as second argument as follows:
+Since now we are setup, we can run `browserify-ftw`, passing the necessary arguments as follows:

-    browserify-ftw require-config.js refactor-config.js
+    browserify-ftw -r require-config.js -c refactor-config.js -e home.js -b ./build.js -u ./build/bundle.js

+- `-r` defines the requirejs-config that browserify-ftw will use
+- `-c` defines the refactor config that browserify-ftw will use
+- `-e` defines what entry file browserify will use when building the `bundle.js`
+- `-b` defines where to save the generated browserify build script
+- `-u` defines where the `bundle.js` file is to be saved to when the `build.js` script is run

-This prints some information regarding about which files were upgraded and should end with:
+When we execute this command, browserify-ftw prints some information regarding about which files were upgraded and should end with a snippet of the generated `build.js` script and finally with:

     "Successfully upgraded your project."

 The following files have been upgraded: